MMI in Ghana

 Ghana is located in Western Africa, bordering the Gulf of Guinea, between Cote d’Ivoire and Togo.
 Accra is the capital city of Ghana with a population of about 2,000,000 people.
 English is the official language of Ghana and is universally used in schools in addition to nine other local languages.
 There are over 100 ethnic groups living in Ghana.
 The largest are Akan, Moshi-Dagbani, Ewe, and Ga.
 The Ashanti tribe of the Akan are the largest tribe and one of the few societies in West Africa where lineage is traced through the mother and maternal ancestors.
 The most widely spoken local languages are Ga, Dagomba, Akan, and Ewe.

 MMI’s work in Ghana stretches back several decades.
-MMI has taken teams to Ghana on an annual basis, many under the leadership of Dr. Bob Schoffstall and his wife Peggy until they retired in 2006.
+MMI has taken teams to Ghana on an annual basis, many under the leadership of Dr. Bob Schoffstall and his wife Peggy, until their retirement in 2006.

 MMI began to support the efforts of Dr. Kofi & Vivian Ghartey and “Sight for Africa” in 2006.

 Collins Antwi is MMI’s Ghana Project Director.
 He is an electrical/electronic engineer and first participated as a volunteer with an MMI eye project in 2006 in his country.
 He served as a member of the staff of our principle partner in Ghana, “Sight for Africa”.
 According to Collins who is passionate about integrated health education, "sometimes the solution is to talk to the man (or parents) of the house or share information to reduce child labour, school drop outs, infant malaria mortality, diseases, abuse of women, and so on."

 Sight for Africa